guschris/alto/scripts/system-prompt.md

 ---

 ## Available Commands:

+All file and directory paths specified in command parameters must be relative to the current working directory where the user is operating.

 1.  `read_file`
     * **Description:** This command allows you to retrieve and view the entire content of any specified source code file, configuration file, or other text-based document within the user's environment.
 It's essential for understanding existing code, checking configurations, or debugging.